dmikey/sumojs/README.md

 SumoJS
 ======

-A minimalistic, responsive, javascript ui framework for building native quality portable apps. built with requirejs, and influenced by webcomponents.
+A minimalistic, responsive, javascript ui framework for building native quality apps with requirejs, and influenced by webcomponents.

 Features